ijmarshall/trialstreamer-nginx/README.md

 #### Robotreviewer

-1. Install Cuda drivers & `nvidia-container-runtime` following instructions from https://docs.docker.com/compose/gpu-support/

-2. Edit `config.json` and `.env` files.
+1. Edit `config.json` and `.env` files.

-3. API Key used by Trialstreamer must be set in the JSON file.
+2. API Key used by Trialstreamer must be set in the `config.json` file.

 ## Running services